 The results in this paper provide a first complete and unifying treatment of higher-order power analysis.
 They allow putting forward the strengths and weaknesses of various approaches to second-order DPA and provide a sound explanation for them.
 Our analysis illustrates that in the context of cryptographic devices protected with masking, it is not sufficient to run a single arbitrary distinguisher to quantify the security of an implementation.
 Evaluations should hold in two steps.
 First, an information theoretic analysis determines the actual information leakage (i.e. the impact of the countermeasure, independently of the adversary).
 Second, a security analysis determines the efficiency of various distinguishers in exploiting this leakage.
-By applying such a methodology to simulated and practical experiments, we consequently obtain a fair and comprehensive evaluation of the security increases that a masking scheme can ensure.
+By applying such a methodology to simulations and practical experiments, we consequently obtain a fair and comprehensive evaluation of the security level that a masking scheme can ensure.

-While not in contradiction with previous results in the field, these investigations reshape the understanding of certain assumptions and bring new intuitions.
-First, both theoretical analysis and empirical attacks show a large gap between the efficiency of profiled attacks that best exploit the information from two or more leakage samples and the one of non-profiled attacks that are most frequently used in practice.
+While not in contradiction with previous results in the field, these investigations reshape the understanding of certain assumptions and allow refined intuitions.
+First, theoretical analysis and empirical attacks sometimes show a large gap between the efficiency of profiled attacks that best exploit the information from two or more leakage samples and the one of non-profiled attacks that are most frequently used in practice.
 This relates to the observation that the statistics in side-channel attacks are only used to discriminate secret data (while their natural objective is to allow a good estimation).
-Hence, the study of advanced pdf estimation techniques in the context of side-channel attacks is an interesting direction for further research, as initiated with the MIA distinguisher in [4].
+Hence, the study of advanced pdf estimation techniques in the context of side-channel attacks is an interesting direction for further research, as initiated with MIA in [5].

 Second, the security improvement obtained when increasing the order of a masking scheme beyond one is negligible if it is not combined with a sufficient amount of noise in the leakages.
-This observation relates to the general guideline that side-channel resistance requires the combination of several countermeasures in order to be effective.
-And the best combination of masking with other available countermeasures is another interesting scope for further research.
+This observation relates to the generally accepted intuition that side-channel resistance requires the combination of several countermeasures in order to be effective.
+We additionally show in this paper that an information theoretic analysis has very convenient features for evaluating this noise threshold precisely.
+As a result, the best combination of masking with other countermeasures (e.g. dual rail logic styles, time randomization, etc.) is a second interesting scope for further research.
+Finally, the relationship between the mutual information and the success rate of a profiled attack, that is experimentally exhibited in this paper in the context of second- (and higher-) order DPA, could be analyzed in order to obtain a more formal justification of it, e.g. under the assumption of Gaussian noise in the leakages.

 Acknowledgements.
-This work has been funded in part by the European Commission's ECRYPT-II Network of Excellence project (ICT-2007-216676), by the Belgian State's IAP program P6/26 BCRYPT, by the Walloon region's SCEP-TIC project, by FWO project G.0300.07, by the K.U.
+This work has been funded in part by the European Commission's ECRYPT-II NoE (ICT-2007-216676), by the Belgian State's IAP program P6/26 BCRYPT, by the Walloon region's SCEPTIC project, by FWO project G.0300.07, by the K.U.
 Leuven-BOF (OT/06/40), and by the Austrian Science Fund (FWF) under grant number P22241-N23: "Investigation of Implementation Attacks".
 E. Oswald has been supported in part by the EPSRC grant number EP/F039638/1.
 F.-X. Standaert is a Research Associate of the Belgian Fund for Scientific Research (FNRS-F.R.S).